Moda Center: Tenants

-The arena was also built to accommodate a NHL franchise and there has been speculation over the years about Portland landing an NHL team; however this has not occurred.
+The arena is also built to accommodate an NHL franchise and there has been speculation over the years about Portland landing an NHL team; however this has not occurred.
 A former third tenant was the Portland Lumberjax of the National Lacrosse League, who played four seasons in the arena prior to disbanding.

 The arena has hosted numerous other minor league sports teams as well.
 In 1997, an AFL team landed in Portland from Memphis as the Portland Forest Dragons.
 Two seasons later, they relocated to Oklahoma City.
 The arena started hosting another AFL team, the Portland Steel (originally called the Portland Thunder), from 2014 until it disbanded in 2016.
-From 2000 through 2002, the facility hosted the now-defunct Portland Fire of the WNBA.
+From 2000 through 2002, the facility hosted the original Portland Fire of the WNBA.
 In the past, the Portland State Vikings men's basketball team has played home games in the arena; currently, the team plays its home games at Viking Pavilion on the PSU campus.

+On September 18, 2024, the WNBA announced that a revived Portland Fire would play at the arena and in Portland for the first time since 2002.

 History

 In the early 1980s, as the National Basketball Association increased in popularity, it became apparent that the 12,888-seat Memorial Coliseum, which was the home of the Portland Trail Blazers at the time, was no longer an adequate NBA facility.
 The Trail Blazers had sold out every home game since April 5, 1977.
 In 1988, the team was purchased by Paul Allen and made appearances in the NBA Finals in 1990 and 1992.
 Allen soon expressed a desire to build a new arena for his team, and in 1991 chartered the Oregon Arena Corporation, a private corporation with Allen as the sole shareholder, to build and operate a new facility.
 The team soon made an agreement with the City of Portland to build a new multi-purpose arena on the Coliseum's parking lot.

 A major factor in the choice of the site for the new arena was its close proximity to transit, with MAX Light Rail and bus service at TriMet's Coliseum Transit Center (later renamed Rose Quarter Transit Center) being adjacent to the site.
-The Portland Business Journal, in a July 1995 article, quoted the Trail Blazers' then-president Marshall Glickman as saying, "There is no doubt that transit made it possible for us to build here.
+In July 1995, the Portland Business Journal quoted the Trail Blazers' then-president Marshall Glickman as saying, "There is no doubt that transit made it possible for us to build here.
 The thing that burns everyone in terms of financing big projects like this is parking.
 The fact that we have a [light rail] stop outside our front door, and the potential for what we'll get with the south/north line made this the only place for us to build."
 (The "south/north" MAX line referred to was a then-planned line from Clackamas Town Center to Vancouver via downtown Portland, which was canceled in 1996, but partially revived several years later, with the MAX Yellow Line connecting Moda Center with areas to the north.)